Sea Fury (1929 film)

 Sea Fury is a 1929 adventure film directed by George Melford and starring Mildred Harris, George Regas and Frank Campeau.
-It was a transitional sound film, originally shot as a silent with some sound effects added later.
-It takes place on a ship travelling from Mexico to the United States who crew mutinies against the captain.
+It was a transitional sound film, originally shot as a silent, the film had dialogue dubbed in before release in order to make it an "All-Talking" picture.
+The results were so abysmal that the film had a very limited release.
+The entire film takes place at sea on a ship travelling from Mexico to the United States whose crew mutinies against the captain.
 On board is a young woman, the only survivor of a shipwreck.